-Whether you are after one good paper or need a comprehensive search of the literature, we recommend using library tools designed to help with the search.
+Whether you are after one good paper or need a comprehensive review of the literature, we recommend using library tools designed to help with the search.

 Finding the right database(s) for searching: